vmware/powershell-module-for-vmware-cloud-foundation/docs/documentation/functions/network-pools/Add-VCFNetworkIPPool.md

 ### -ipStart

-Specifies the start IP for the new IP range.
+Specifies the start IP address for the new IP range.

 ```yaml
 Type: String